cisco/cisco-network-puppet-module/README.md

   * Puppet Agentless (Manage devices over a remote proxy connection)
   * Puppet Agent (Manage devices by installing an agent directly onto the device)

 Version `2.0.0` of this module introduces the ability to manage Cisco Nexus devices without the need to install an agent directly onto the device.
-This option is not avaiable for `ciscopuppet` module version `1.10.0` and earlier.
+This option is not available for `ciscopuppet` module version `1.10.0` and earlier.

 ### <a name="setup-puppet-master">Puppet Master</a>